 - Academic programs and faculty access

-- Research, study abroad programs, and internships
+- Research opportunities, study abroad programs, and internships

-- Alumni connections and long-term results
+- Alumni connections and long-term outcomes

-A student interested in STEM may prefer Harvey Mudd College, while one focused on politics might thrive at Claremont McKenna College.
+Our advisors build a plan that connects student strengths with the right colleges.
+A student interested in STEM may prefer Harvey Mudd College, while one focused on politics or economics might thrive at Claremont McKenna College.

 We support students from 8th to 12th grade, helping them understand what do you need to get into college.